apt00100100/frontend-nanodegree-arcade-game/README.md

 ## Let's Play

+To play the game remotely, use the following [URL](https://apt00100100.github.io/frontend-nanodegree-arcade-game/)

 To play the game locally, open the index.html file in a browser (Preferably Chrome)

 The goal of this game is to avoid the bugs and reach the water safely.